 As a reminder, the mandatory ongoing trainings (Emergency Preparedness, RPPS, and Rules and Regs) have been condensed into one, three-hour training (Bootcamp).
 Please be sure to attend one training within your certification year.
 RSVPs are required for all trainings and events.
 Responses for the DHS mandatory trainings and events are done through Eventbrite by searching for the title of the training you wish to attend.
 If you don't have access to the internet or a valid email address, you can still RSVP for trainings and events by calling 720-944-4000.

 CPR and First Aid Training is provided at no cost to foster parents and providers in the process of becoming foster parents.
 You can register for these trainings by emailing firstname.lastname@example.org.
-Upcoming dates for trainings, all held at 1200 Federal Blvd., are:
+For upcoming dates for trainings, all held at 1200 Federal Blvd., see our list of kinship classes and groups.

 Colorado Department of Human Services has partnered with Foster Parent College to offer online training sessions at no cost to foster parents.
 If you are interested in accessing Foster Parent College, email email@example.com to request an account.